LEED Green Associate exam: The basics

 The questions are scored and unscored, but they are delivered randomly and you are not informed of their status, so you should respond to all questions.
 Unscored questions are used to inform whether the item should be scored on future exams.

 Additionally, the exam is computer-based with questions and answers displayed on screen.
 The computer records answers and times the exam.
 You are able to change your answers, skip questions, and flag questions for later review.

 While taking your exam, you leave comments on a question by clicking the Comment button on the bottom of the screen.
 Be sure to inform GBCI that you have left comments on your exam.

-Translation is offered solely as an aid to non-native English speakers and is currently provided in French, Spanish, Brazilian Portuguese, Arabic, and Chinese.
+Translation is offered solely as an aid to non-native English speakers and is currently provided in Arabic, Brazilian Portuguese, Chinese, French, German, Japanese, Korean and Spanish.
 The use of translators or foreign-language dictionaries during the examination will not be permitted.

 For candidates who have elected to test with an available translation, the exam will be presented with a split screen.
 The English question and answer choices will be on the right, and the corresponding translation will appear on the left.